+The article covers the Microsoft Launcher review.
 Microsoft Launcher is one of the most downloaded launchers on Google Play.
-With different tools like Cortana, Feed, Dock, Daily Bing Wallpaper etc. it has changed the way we see our phone.
-Within three years, over 10 million users have downloaded Microsoft Launcher, and with 4.6 rating it competes with significant launchers out there.
+With different features like Cortana, Feed, Dock, Daily Bing Wallpaper etc. it has changed the way we see our phone.
+Within three years, over 10 million users have downloaded Microsoft Launcher, and with 4.6 ratings it competes with significant launchers out there.
 The demand for the launcher led me to write an honest review of Microsoft Launcher.
 As I have been using Microsoft Launcher on my Nokia 8 for over seven months now and I think everyone should know of this launcher before installing.
 The article is the ultimate review of Microsoft Launcher on my Nokia 8.

 Microsoft Launcher review